 This policy establishes the standards used for tenure of faculty members at Athens State University.
 An award of tenure, or continuing contract status, is not a right but a privilege which must be earned by a faculty member.
 The granting of tenure is never automatic, and is based on the expectation that the consistently high professional competence required to achieve tenure will continue once tenure is awarded.
 Tenure is a long-term commitment by the University, aimed at assuring academic freedom: the freedom to teach, inquire, create, debate, and dissent without fear of penalty.
 These activities and freedom are crucial to the mission and goals of the University and the advancement of knowledge.

-If a faculty member meets the eligibility requirements for tenure, tenure may be granted only after the faculty member has been evaluated by the process outlined in the University Tenure and Promotion Committee Practices, Expectations and Guidelines.
+If a faculty member meets the eligibility requirements for tenure, tenure may be granted only after the faculty member has been evaluated by the process outlined in the University Tenure and Promotion Committee Practices, Expectations and Procedures.
 This policy only applies to faculty members hired on or after October 1, 2012.

 II.
 Probationary Period

 It is the policy of Athens State University that a faculty member will complete a probationary period of five (5) successive academic years at the University, and submit the application for tenure consideration at the beginning of the sixth (6th) year.
 However, up to three years prior full-time service at the rank of instructor or above may be credited toward the probationary requirement.
 Any agreement to credit prior service must be stated in writing at the time of appointment.
 Whether and how much service to credit will depend on such factors as academic rank, prior tenure status, quality of prior service, and relevance of prior service to the requirements of the new position at Athens State University.
 Following the tenure review process in the year of eligibility, a faculty member will be granted tenure upon acceptance of an offer of appointment from the President for the next academic year.